OneTouch Blood Glucose Meters

 - Store test strip vials in a cool, dry place below 86F (30C).
 Keep away from direct sunlight and heat.
-Do Not refrigerate.
+Do not refrigerate.

 - Store test strips in their original vial only.
-To avoid damage or contamination, Do Not transfer test strips to any other place.
+To avoid damage or contamination, do not transfer test strips to any other place.